M-Media-Group/Vue3-SPA-starter-template/src/router/middlewares/readme.md

     <button>Vote for best kitty</button>
 </ConfirmsMiddleware>
 ```

-This will show a modal if the middleware fails.
+When a user clicks the `Vote for best kitty` button, their click will be intercepted by the `ConfirmsMiddleware` component, which will check each middleware.

+If a middleware fails, a modal will be shown.
 The modal itself will have the form displayed inside it (the same one we defined in our middleware).

-When they have enough kittens, the `confirmed` component event will fire.
+When the user has enough kittens added, the `confirmed` component event will fire and the modal will close.
 If the user already had enough kittens to begin with, then the `confirmed` event would be fired without opening the modal.

-## Defining a middleware class
+## The middleware class

-The middleware class
+The middleware class defines the logic of your middleware.

 ### Properties
 #### form: string | false